Redress Design Award 2023 Winners Announced, Ushering New Era For Sustainable Fashion

 The Finalists represent a new generation of fashion designers who are designing waste out of fashion with the circular design techniques of zero-waste, upcycling, and reconstruction.
 They do so by exploring their local textile waste streams for their design materials, from manufacturing waste and consumer castoffs to the more imaginative reuse of turbans, tents, and bedsheets.
 Their bold designs and sourcing methods represent creative and innovative solutions to increase current circularity achievements, which presently see less than one percent of clothing being recycled back into clothing.[4]

-Nils Hauser now takes the previwinners' baton from Redress Design Award 2022 winner, FederBadini Confalonieri from Italy, 2021 winner Jessica Chang from Taiwan, and 2020 menswear winner Lê Ngọc Hà Thu from Vietnam, who each contributed towards sustainable capsules in collaboration with Timberland®.
+Nils Hauser now takes the previwinners' baton from Redress Design Award 2022 winner, FederBadini Confalonieri from Italy, 2021 winner Jessica Chang from Taiwan, and 2020 menswear winner L Ng?c H Thu from Vietnam, who each contributed towards sustainable capsules in collaboration with Timberland.

 EXPERT JUDGES AT THE VANGUARD